 The functions TextIO.openIn and TextIO.openOut provide system-default ways to create streams (whose underlying readers and writers can be extracted), from "file names."

 SML implementations are likely to provide other ways to create readers and writers.
-For example, end and the user could extract the reader by using getInstream and getReader.
+For example,

 Then the user could buffer these readers by using mkInstream.

 Alternatively, a Socket interface could provide the high-level instream: